Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Quality of Life:
 - The Engineer can now be automated.
 - The Painter can now be automated.
-- Added a game rule to choose the probability of event (e.g. promoted) spawned historical characters.
+- Added a game rule to choose the probability of event spawned (e.g. promoted) historical characters.
+This does not apply for special events that spawn a certain character.

 GUI:
 - You can now see all Architects in the world in the Writer ranking.